MCGA: A Multi-task Classical Chinese Literary Genre Audio Corpus: Conclusion

 \section{Conclusion}

 This paper presents MCGA, the first large-scale, fully copyrighted audio corpus dedicated to CCS, encompassing six tasks.
-Besides, we propose a domain-specific evaluation metric for SEC alongside a metric for cross-modal consistency.
+Besides, we propose the emotion caption fidelity metric for SEC task alongside a metric for cross-modal consistency.
 Our systematic evaluation of ten MLLMs reveals that the Qwen series leads in performance, exhibiting superior proficiency in comprehending classical Chinese literature.